 Most products fall into the few categories discussed below, but each has unique characteristics and installation requirements.
-In all cases, review the product specs and, if possible, look at an installation before purchasing.
+In all cases, review the product specs and, if possible, look at a few installations before purchasing.

 Decking materials made from finely ground wood fiber mixed with polymer resin have been in use for almost two decades.
-With a few notable exceptions, they have generally established a good track record.
-Many use a high percentage of recycled materials making them appealing to green building advocates.
-Most have a solid interior and are sold in sizes that match and install like standard wood decking.
+While these wood-plastic composites (WPCs) have generally established a good track record, they have not always lived up to owners’ expectations of a truly maintenance-free product.
+Many WPCs use a high percentage of recycled materials making them appealing to green building advocates.
+Most have a solid core and are sold in sizes that match and install like standard wood decking.
 Others are extruded with hollow cores, which reduce weight and add stiffness, but require special trim pieces to hide the open ends.
+Using less material also reduces manufacturing costs.

 In general, composite decking materials are dimensionally stable, resistant to the elements, and can be worked and installed more or less like wood decking.
 Special screws designed for composite decking leave a clean hole without dimpling around the screw head.
 Most solid products cannot exceed 16-inch on-center framing, and they feel a little bouncy underfoot due to the material’s greater flexibility (low modulus of elasticity) compared to wood.